The Dead Center: Plot

 At Clark's parent's home, Graham finds out that Clark inexplicably survive a massive house fire that killed his wife.
 He finds photos and articles related to mass death events dating back to 79 A.D.
 Several of the images show victims with their face frozen like the female patient.
 In an article he finds the same quote as in Clark's suicide note.
-In the basement, Graham sees large spiral painted on the floor.
+In the basement, Graham sees large spiral painted on the floor and an artistic depiction of the entity's true form: a gargantuan creature with a spiral for a face.

 Forrester resumes questioning Clark, who warns him that the thing is becoming stronger.
 He urges Forrester to kill him, before stabbing himself with a syringe.
 The entity inside of Clark takes over and attacks Forrester, while inducing hallucinations of past victims' screaming faces.
 Hospital staff intervenes in time, saving Forrester.
 Head doctor (Dr. Grey) reprimands Forrester for his actions.

 Forrester attempts to attack Clark, but is stopped and sedated.
 Clark attacks Grey.
 Graham goes back to the hospital and frantically looks for Clark, only to find he has already been released.

 Forrester escapes his hospital room and looks for Grey, only to watch her die.
 He leaves with Clark's parent's address and a syringe of sedative.

 At Clark's parents' house, Forrester finds the corpses of Clark's parents, his children, and Graham.
 Arming himself with a crowbar, Forrester searches the nearby houses, which contain more victims.

 Eventually, Forrester locates Clark in one of the houses.
 He attacks Clark, but is overpowered.
 Clark pulls the black smoke from Forrester's mouth and assaults his mind with visions of screaming people.
 This continues until Forrester recalls the black circular pattern on the basement floor.
 He regains control of his senses and beats Clark to death.

-The last shot is of Forrester in an ambulance, nonverbal and being taken care of by an EMT.
+The film closes with Forrester in an ambulance, not speaking, being taken care of by an EMT.
 He has dark lines emanating from the corners of his mouth which slowly spread over the rest of his face.